Star1One/StarCode/README.md

   npm run dev
 ```

-4. Open app in your browser
+5. Open the app in your browser

 ---